 The Financial Panic of 1893 was a two year depression that began in February of that year with the bankruptcy of the Philadelphia and Reading Railroad, which rattled railroad investors across the country.
 The direness of the situation became clear on May 5, 1893 when the stock market collapsed after another large employer, the National Cordage Company, failed.
 Spokane, and Cannon were disproportionately impacted by the downturn.
 As Nelson Durham explained, Cannon had "cast his financial lines into pools too numerous and distant."
 When the Panic came, Cannon was in a bad position to weather the storm.
-He tried desperately to offload his assets but was unable to create enough liquidity and he was forced to close the doors of Spokane's first bank.19
+He tried desperately to offload his assets but was unable to create enough liquidity and he was forced to close the doors of Spokane's first bank.

+11. Portrait of Anthony M. Cannon..
+Tornado Creek Publications.

 By the end of 1893, Cannon's bank had failed and his wife had succumbed to a long battle with illness.
 Soon after her death, he left Spokane for New York where he remarried and returned to Spokane with his new wife.
 Cannon attempted to restart his life and even discussed reopening his bank, but court judgments surrounding the failed bank began stacking up and Cannon could not afford to pay the bills.
-By the end of 1894, Cannon fled Spokane for New York, and ultimately Latin America, searching for new investment

-16 Nelson Wayne Durham, History of the City of Spokane and Spokane County, Washington: From Its Earliest Settlement to the Present Time, Volume 1, (Spokane: S.J.
-Clarke Publishing, 1912), page 338-341.
+By the end of 1894, Cannon fled Spokane for New York, and ultimately various locations in Latin America, searching for new investment opportunities and a fresh start.
+His travels led him back to New York City where he died alone in a hotel room without any fortune to speak of.
+When Cannon passed away in 1895, he was lauded as a founder of Spokane and "one of the best known citizens of the west."
+However, the land he homesteaded and the additions he platted were only lightly developed, especially in comparison with Browne's Addition.
+He never saw Cannon's Addition develop into the high-class residential district he imagined it could become.

-17 Durham, History of the City of Spokane and Spokane County, volume 1, 338-341.
+&lt;sup>17 Durham, History of the City of Spokane and Spokane County, volume 1, 338-341.

-18 GLO Maps and Land Patent Records, WISAARD database.
+&lt;sup>18 GLO Maps and Land Patent Records, WISAARD database.

-19 Durham, History of the City of Spokane and Spokane County, volume 1, 449-450; "Cannon Talks," Spokane Chronicle, January 13, 1984, page 1.
+&lt;sup>19 Durham, History of the City of Spokane and Spokane County, volume 1, 449-450; "Cannon Talks," Spokane Chronicle, January 13, 1984, page 1.